aerogear/trira/README.md

 * Node.js v6 or newer
 * Trello API key and [Trello token](https://developers.trello.com/get-started/start-building)
 * JIRA instance with Greenhopper Epic support
-* JIRA user and password
+* JIRA user and password or JIRA instance with GSS API (Kerberos) enabled and an active ticket on your system

 ## Usage